MiCottOn/DejaVue/README.md

 ## Manual Installation

-# Only to be used when you are running a Vue app in development mode!!!
-Will not work otherwise.
+<h3>Only to be used when you are running a Vue app in development mode!!!
+Will not work otherwise</h3>

 Make sure you are using Node 6+ and NPM 3+